Canon 60D vs Sony A7S II

 |1100 shots per battery charge||370 shots per battery charge|

 |145 x 106 x 79 mm, 755 g||127 x 96 x 60 mm, 627 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 60D and the Sony Alpha 7S II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 60D vs Sony A7S II

 An illustration of the physical size and weight of the Canon 60D and the Sony A7S II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 60D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (21 percent) than the Canon 60D.
 Moreover, the A7S II is markedly lighter (17 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.